 PHI Inc.: 2Q Earnings Snapshot

 LAFAYETTE, La.
-(AP) _ PHI Inc. (PHIKQ) on Friday reported a loss of $32.1 million in its second quarter.
+(AP) _ PHI Inc. (PHIIQ) on Friday reported a loss of $32.1 million in its second quarter.

 The Lafayette, Louisiana-based company said it had a loss of $2.03 per share.
-Losses, adjusted for non-recurring costs, were 36 cents per share.
+Losses, adjusted for non-recurring costs, came to 36 cents per share.

 The helicopter transportation company serving the oil and gas industry posted revenue of $165.2 million in the period.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on PHIKQ at https://www.zacks.com/ap/PHIKQ
+Access a Zacks stock report on PHIIQ at https://www.zacks.com/ap/PHIIQ

 View Comments